-Trump headed to swift acquittal after Democrats balk on impeachment witnesses
+Republicans vote to acquit Trump on impeachment charge of inciting deadly attack on the Capitol

-The decision in the end to forego witnesses all but ensured Trump’s acquittal later Saturday without a full accounting of the former president’s actions as the riots unfolded, revealing his continuing grip on Republicans.
+The decision in the end to forego witnesses set the stage for Trump’s acquittal without a full accounting of the former president’s actions as the riots unfolded, endangering the lives of lawmakers and former vice president Mike Pence.
+The result underscored Trump’s continued grip on most Republicans despite the party losing control of both the White House and Congress during his tumultuous tenure.

+Trump is the only U.S. president to have been impeached twice by the House, which last year handed down articles of impeachment for his attempts to pressure Ukraine in hopes of damaging his then-rival, Joe Biden, who would go on to defeat him in the 2020 presidential election.
+Trump was impeached again by the Democratic-controlled House in January over his alleged role in inciting the deadly Capitol insurrection, which was carried out by pro-Trump rioters who believed his false claims that he had actually won the November election.

+Republican and Democratic senators alike had indicated all week that they opposed allowing witness testimony because of the potential to extend the trial for weeks or even months.
+Many said the testimony was unlikely to change minds in the evenly divided chamber.

-While many Democrats argued that a protracted proceeding would get in the way of President Biden’s agenda, in particular a coronavirus relief bill, Saturday’s drama made clear that tensions remained among Democrats over whether to pursue a deeper examination of the events of Jan.
+While many Democrats argued that a protracted proceeding would get in the way of President Biden’s agenda — in particular a coronavirus relief bill — Saturday’s drama made clear that tensions remained among Democrats over whether to pursue a deeper examination of the events of Jan.
 6.

 “Each witness can lead to other witnesses and new information,” Sen. Edward J. Markey (D-Mass.) wrote on Twitter after the initial vote to allow testimony.
 “This can also prompt others with new evidence to come forward voluntarily.”

-The drama began when lead House impeachment manager Jamie Raskin (D-Md.) opened the day’s proceedings with an unexpected request to call Rep. Jaime Herrera Beutler (R-Wash.) as a witness following reports of her account that Trump had refused the entreaties of House Minority Leader Kevin McCarthy (R-Calif.) to call off the rioters.
+The drama earlier Saturday began when lead House impeachment manager Jamie Raskin (D-Md.) opened the day’s proceedings with an unexpected request to call Rep. Jaime Herrera Beutler (R-Wash.) as a witness following reports of her account that Trump had refused the entreaties of House Minority Leader Kevin McCarthy (R-Calif.) to call off the rioters.

 Herrera Beutler described an expletive-laden phone call in which Trump falsely claimed that the rioters were members of antifa, the loose-knit movement of sometimes violent liberal activists.
 He also accused McCarthy of caring less about Trump’s efforts to overturn Biden’s victory than the rioters did.